Insubordination at work is often not a single act, but an entire attitude.

 3. Is one’s yelling at the boss insubordination?

-In most situations, raising one’s voice at a supervisor or manager is insubordination.
-An employee yelling at their boss indicates they do not respect the authority of the position held by their boss and refuses their leadership status.
+In most situations, raising one’s voice at a superior is insubordination.
+An employee shouting at their boss indicates they want to silence them.
+Yelling also indicates that the employee refuses to recognize their superior’s leadership and does not respect the authority of their position.